Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 we’re just printing to the terminal a string that confirms that the file

-exists.
-The fi
+named $FILE exists.
+The fi keyword ends the

 conditional.
 If the file doesn’t exist, nothing happens.